UoA-CARES/cares_reinforcement_learning/docs/developer_guide/environments.md

     See the existing config classes (e.g., `OpenAIConfig`, `DMCSConfig`, `PyBoyConfig`, etc.) in [`envs/configurations.py`][envs-config] for more examples.

 ## 3. Define the Constructor
-After defining your environment class and its configuration, you must register it in the [EnvironmentFactory][envs-fact] so it can be instantiated by the framework.
+After defining your environment class and its configuration, you must register it in the [EnvironmentFactory][envs-fac] so it can be instantiated by the framework.
 This step is required for your environment to be discoverable and usable in experiments.

 1. In the `create_environment` method, add a new `case` for your configuration class.
 This should match the pattern of the existing cases.
 2. Import your environment class inside the case (dynamic import pattern to reduce dependency requirements).